 The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reported period.
-Specific estimates include provision for amounts repayable to municipal and provincial funders and amortization of capital assets.
+Specific estimates include provision for amounts repayable to municipal and provincial funders, useful lives of capital assets, amortization methods and rates.
 These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in operations in the period in which they become known.